Esperlluette/flame_game/README.md

 Improvements :
 - Randomize segments generation using procedural generation.
+- Save high score.
+- Over the timer increase screen speed.

 Known issues :
-- Hearts HUD not updating when duck takes damages.
-- Duck slide when the screen scroll
+- Duck slide when the screen scroll: OK
-- the screen does not stop scroll when the game restart.
+- The screen does not stop scroll when the game restart: OK
+- The duck can jump in the air.

 Todo :
-- Change stars sprite.
-- Add half hearts sprite.
-- Double jump heigth
+- Double jump heigth: OK
 - Accelerating jump speed by 50%
+- Add score calculation
+- Add start sprite pane.